-For the past few weeks, I’ve gotten lots of emails from my esteemed readers asking about PayPal and how it operates.
-Well, today, I have decided to write a long post detailing this service.
+For the past few weeks, I’ve gotten lots of emails from my esteemed readers asking about how to join PayPal and how it operates.
+Well, today, I have decided to write a post detailing this service.

-PayPal is a global online payment system that allows transfer of funds from one account to the other.
+PayPal is a global online payment system that allows the transfer of funds from one account to another.
 It’s also a faster and safer way of buying and selling goods and services from sites like Amazon and eBay.

 What are the requirements?